The Lighthouse is our fun Sunday Club for children.

 GROUPS: We provide ‘church’ tailored to fit the needs of various particular age groups.

 - The 0-2 year olds are in the side chapel of the main church – the crèche.
 Two volunteers man it every session so that you can remain in the service.

 - Once they are ‘too old’ for the crèche, 2+ are welcome in the Leslie room.
-Three volunteers supervise various play activities and encourage a short circle time with songs and a prayer.
-The children are collected promptly before the parent goes for communion.
+Two volunteers supervise various play activities and encourage a short circle time with songs and a prayer.
+The children are dropped off by the carer before the service and collected promptly before the parent goes for communion.

 - Once at school, the 5-11 year olds meet in the Barn (part of the Church Centre at the top of Causeway) with games, activities, storytelling & prayers.
 After their activities in the Barn, the children are led down to the church with the Lighthouse leaders for communion before being returned safely to their parents at the end of the service.

 - All 11+ call themselves the CIA Christians in Action.
 They meet at the same time as the rest of Lighthouse -9.30-10.15am- but on the 2nd and 4th Sundays of the month.

 They meet in the clergy vestry, which is at the altar end of the church.
 They enter the church from the big wooden outside door; please ask the welcomers at the main door if you are unsure.